YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 }
 ```

 Recall that `:` means "has type" in Elm.
-We're taking the `id_token` and extracting its contents as a string that will be returned on success.
+We'll take the `id_token` and extract its contents as a string that will be returned on success.

 Now we will do something with the result and set up a way for our UI to interact with the model: